AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/send-alert.md

 ## Overview {#overview}

 Marketo can send an email alert with person information to anyone - the sales owner, a partner, or someone else.
-Use the **Send Alert** flow step.
+Use the **[!UICONTROL Send Alert]** flow step.

 ![](assets/one-1.png)